Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 #### Remove whitelisted domain link

-If clicked the corresponding whitelisted domain is removed.
+When clicked the corresponding whitelisted domain is removed.

 *NOTE: recently added has been ommitted because we don't know the date of when a domain has been whitelisted so we could only show the domains that have been added since the option page has been opened and that doesn't make any sense?!*